jcastillo2nd/flask_flatearth/README.rst

 * author.html
   A template page for the author content

+* authors.html
+  A template page for the author listing

 * article.html
   A template page for the article content

+* articles.html
+  A template page for the article listing

 * topic.html
   A listing page for articles associated with a listing

 * topics.html
   A listing page for topic pages